Parents Sponsorship Canada 2020

 In 2017 The Government of Canada introduced new application intake process for parents and grandparents program (PGP).
 Immigration, Refugees and Citizenship Canada (IRCC) decided to randomly select 10,000 applications of Canadian citizens and permanent residents who wish to sponsor their parents or grandparents to Canada.
 Additional questions have been added to the 2018 version to help potential sponsors self-assess their eligibility based on minimum income requirements.

-The results of the first round of 2018 Parents and Grandparents Sponsorship Draw were announced on March 19, 2018.
+2020 Parents and Grandparents Sponsorship pool will open on October 13, 2020.
 If you’re invited to apply to sponsor your parents or grandparents, you must submit complete application package before the deadline specified in your invitation.
 After you are approved as a sponsor and your parents pass eligibility assessment, they’ll immigrate to Canada.

 Please note that you have only one attempt to submit application package.
 Given the long application processing times, it is critical to avoid any errors that can cause further delays or in some cases refusals.
 Save the time – hire an immigration consultant who will be there to help and guide you through the process.
 We offer different options where you can choose between in-office and online services, including full representation and self-managed options such as hourly consultation, final review and do-it-yourself packages.